Amandankosiyane/registration-numbers-webapp/README0.md

 # registration-numbers-webapp

 ## About
-This is a car registration numbers web application that displays the registration numbers for different towns
+My sister owns a coffee shop, so she asked me to build her a web-Application that will allow her waiters to select the days that they would like to work on.

+She also want to see the available waiters per day.

-## Users are able to:
+## Waiters are able to:
-- Add the registration numbers.
+- Enter their name in the URL(the URL page will redirect them to a page where they will select the days).
+- Select 3 working days.
+Also update their working days.

+## Admin will be able to:
-- Filter the available registration numbers.
+- See available waiter per day.
-- Show all the registration numbers again after filtering
-- Reset the registration numbers to zero.
+- Reset schedule for the following week.
+- See the days that have less, enough or more waiters.
+- See the background-color changes when there are enough(background-color should be green), more(background-color should be orange) and less waiters(background-color should be red).

 ## Let's start
 - Clone my [repository](https://github.com/Amandankosiyane/registration-numbers-webapp) from github to your machine.